Agilo/medusa-plugin-bundles/README.md

 ## Features

-- Group products together in bundles from the admin dashboard.
+- Group products together in product bundles from the admin dashboard.
-- Use plugin Store API endpoints to list bundles in your storefront.
+- Use plugin Store API endpoints to list product bundles in your storefront.

 ---